yunuserenguzel/AGPushNote/README.md

 Custom view for easily displaying in-app push notification that feels like default iOS banners.
 This is an edited version of AGPushNoteView.

-I used this version for Which'z App.
+This version is used in Which'z App.
 Below the example how we used it.
 There are some significant changes:

 * PushNote model class is added.
 It has 3 properties: message, iconImageName and userInfo.
 * Since, this could mainly be used for showing remote push notifications in the app, in this way you can pass the userInfo which you gained from AppDelegate.